scuzzydude/asimov/asimov.md

 The Rockets were down 17 points in the second quarter.
 They got it down to 8 points by halftime, but I'd seen this film before.
 In the second half something miraculous happened.
 Kevin Porter Junior, a player we'd acquired for wooden nickels as a bizarre ricochet effect of trading James Harden, caught fire.
 Kevin, just twenty years old, was a brilliant southpaw guard who had potential to be a star.
 He'd just been through an embarrassing public incident in Miami where he'd might have saved his teammate's life.
 As if to confirm the maxim, *No good deed goes unpunished*, the NBA suspended him for a week for COVID protocol violations.
 The first game back, against the fellow bottom feeding Timberwolves, he scored only two points in a nauseating loss.
 That night against the Bucks, Porter was unconscious, destroying the defensive juggernaut with ease.
 He ended up with a box score of 51 points and 11 assists, becoming the youngest player in NBA history to record 50/10.
 He beat the previous title holder, LeBron James, by three years.

 This story would be better if after my walk, I'd gone and held that signed basketball, trying to absorb some of *The Dream* magic, and somehow channeled that through my television back to the Toyota Center and into the soul of Kevin Porter.
 But I didn't.
-Porter stepped up big because he did what stars do when they've had a bad game and been talked about in the media for non-basketball related reason.
+Porter stepped up big because he did what stars do when they've had a bad game and been talked about in the media.
 He played ball.

 ![A person in a uniform holding a baseball bat Description automatically generated with low confidence](media/image8.jpeg){width="4.275in" height="5.35in"}